jyothiv-codes/Casium/README.md

 # Casium - Document Field Extraction and Editing Interface

-A modern React application for viewing and editing extracted document fields, with a focus on passport document validation.
+A modern React and FastAPI application for viewing and editing extracted document fields, with a focus on passport document validation.
+The application provides a clean, intuitive interface for managing document data with real-time validation and updates.

 ## Features